OpenBudget/BudgetKey/documentation/UsingTheAPI.md

  - `page-size` - how many results to return.
 Usually 10 or 20 work well.
  - `offset` - if you're browsing the results, just increment the offset for getting results further down the list.

- This API returns its results in JSON format.
+ This API returns its results in JSON format:
  ```
  {
   "search_counts": {